DigitalPublishingToolkit/TOD45_InternetFromIndia/md/08AbouttheBookGlossary.md

 Maybe ‘governance’ should not be in the list of unsuspecting words to talk about the internet.
-Or so we thought, given that so much of the internet seems to be nothing more than an exercise in governance that accidentally happens to be about technology. []{#_Hlk110619528 .anchor}Especially against the backdrop of the biometric citizenship project Aadhaar, against which all three sections stage themselves, it becomes inevitable to not just look at the governance of the internet but also the ways in which governance itself is being shaped by the
+Or so we thought, given that so much of the internet seems to be nothing more than an exercise in governance that accidentally happens to be about technology.
+Especially against the backdrop of the biometric citizenship project Aadhaar, against which all three sections stage themselves, it becomes inevitable to not just look at the governance of the internet but also the ways in which governance itself is being shaped by the